catseye/tideay/README.markdown

 ### viewing ###

-*   Left pane should have a fixed width if possible.
-*   If possible, indicate the 80-column mark in the editing pane.
-    (If not possible, just default the pane to that size.)

-In case you're wondering:
-12345678901234567890123456789012345678901234567890123456789012345678901234567890

 *   Show column position of cursor.
 *   Left pane seems to want to be able to scroll when many files open, but does it?
 Is this a bug?
 Ensuring the controls are visible, while only the buffer tabs scroll, would be nice.
-Shorter (less height) buffer tabs might be nice.
 *   Better source language detection via sniffing the hashbang line.
-*   Possibly force source language highlighting.
 *   Visible whitespace (space, tab, LF) would be *really* nice.

 ### editing ###

 *   Typing `{<enter>` or `:<enter>` should indent the next line four spaces.

+### find and replace ###

 *   Find should support case-sensitive and maybe whole-world-only search.
 *   Replace found text with new text.
 *   Ctrl+F find should populate find-entry with selected text.
 *   Mark and move to mark (like Ctrl+F2/F2 in SciTE)
+*   Next and Prev should have keyboard shortcuts.

 ### buffers ###

 *   Should not be possible to open 2 copies of the same file.
-*   Show full path to file (in window title? in buffer tab tooltip?)
+*   Show full path to file in window title.
 *   Should be able to populate buffers from all "interesting" files in the current directory tree.  (repository <=> workspace)
 *   Some nice way to move/copy a buffer while inside the editor.